I scoured the shelves of the New York Public Library for all the picture books I could find about children and their grandparents.

 “I love my nana, but I don’t love the city,” he narrates.
 “The city is filled with scary things.”

-So Nana stays up late knitting a fancy red cape to make her grandson feel like a superhero, and the next day, he wears it out on the town.
+So Nana, who wears bright red glasses and bright red boots, stays up late knitting a bright red cape to make her grandson feel like a superhero.
+The next day, he wears it out on the town.

 Like many grandparents nowadays, Nana is urbane.
 She takes the boy to hear some street musicians and watch a break-dancer.
 She coaxes him to pet a pack of dogs being led by a dog-walker.